poliander/liftoff/README.md

     Show command line parameters (Linux console only).

-- CONTROLS:
+## Controls

-  JOYSTICKS and GAMEPADS are supported.
+- JOYSTICKS and GAMEPADS are supported.
-  MOUSE works only for menus.
+- MOUSE works only for menus.
-  CURSOR KEYS or W/A/S/D will move your ship.
+- CURSOR KEYS or W/A/S/D will move your ship.
-  CTRL will let your ship fire it's little guns.
+- CTRL will let your ship fire it's little guns.
-  ESCAPE quits the game at any time.
+- ESCAPE quits the game at any time.
-  F12 toggles displaying current frame rate.
+- F12 toggles displaying current frame rate.
-  CTRL+C can be used as "boss key".
+- CTRL+C can be used as "boss key".